fredagscafeen/web/README.md

 ## Deploy changes

-in project folder run
+1. start pageant with private key used to log in to server

-`git push dokku master`
+2. in project folder run `git push dokku master`